mohd-ahsan-mirza/react-projects/README.md

 * npm => 3.10.10
 * react => 2.1.3

-#Setup
+# Setup
-For each react project
+For each react project cd into the project and run the following command
 ```
 npm install
 ```